-Before moving to Helsinki, I worked at NASA Ames Research Center's Mission Design Division.
+I've worked at NASA Ames Research Center's Mission Design Division.
 First, I advanced the Multi-Asteroid Touring concept and, second, I developed the orbit maintenance module for Trade-Space Analysis Tool for Constellations in cooperation with NASA Goddard Space Flight Center.

-I received a PhD degree in physics from the University of Tartu in 2015 on ESTCube-1 attitude determination and control.
+I received a PhD degree in Physics from the University of Tartu in 2015 on ESTCube-1 attitude determination and control.
 During PhD studies, I spent a year at the Finnish Meteorological Institute working together with Pekka Janhunen, the inventor of the electric sail.
 I received BSc and MSc degrees in computer science from Ventspils University College, Latvia in 2009 and 2011.
 During master studies, I spent an exchange semester in Lund University, Sweden and I did my thesis work in Paul Scherrer Institute, Switzerland.

-Illustration credit: Mihkel Pajusalu.
+Illustration credit: Gabriel Schwarzkopf.

-Photo credit: Kate Kalnina.
+Photo credit: Iaroslav Iakubivskyi.